 Kaizen is also identified as a significant example of a Lean business strategy.
 Taiichi Ohno used Kaizen in the Toyota factory to improve the quality of the vehicles.
 Initially, in companies like Ford or GM, the cars were assembled and sold without proper quality controls in place.
 Once the customers drove the cars and found problems, they would come back to the company to fix the issues.
 Deming principles changed that process so that every part is checked in the assembly line; if any problem is found, the assembly is stopped, and the issue is fixed then and there.
 Sounds so obvious now, but it was innovative then, and it revolutionized car manufacturing.

 Kaizen is a combination of two words, Kai (change) and Zen (good).
-Kaizen is a philosophy, too.
 Kaizen is about empowering people to make small changes to get significant results.
 Maurer explained that the biggest myth is thinking that the only way to change is through significant steps (Mckay, 2017).
 Kaizen philosophy teaches that making small changes will help to break bad habits and create a routine in daily activities.
 A perfect example of a change for the good you can make every day is to set aside 10-15 minutes to clean your inbox early in the morning, each day, and “double delete” all of the extra data you don’t need.
 This simple step would improve the performance of your email system, your computer, maybe the network.
 It would save you or your employee data storage costs.
 It would increase your productivity by making important information easier to find.
 It would improve your mental health because it is akin to "spring cleaning" and gives you a sense of accomplishment early in the day.
 Another example of Kaizen application is when trying to start a workout routine.
 Rather than embarking on an impossible mission to work out 5 times a week for 60 minutes, start working out 5 minutes per day, or do ten sit-ups/push-ups every day.
 The idea is to create a new routine and help you improve day by day.
 Your mindset will change, and your brain will automatically look for ways to improve that routine.
 Therefore, by the second or third week, you may be upping your time, push-ups, and/or sit-ups, adding ways to improve your process.
 Kaizen is the path of continuous improvement; no matter what it is, there is always room for improvement.

 Kaizen is easy to understand, not hard to implement, and because of the broad concept behind the word: “change for the good,” there are many ways you can apply Kaizen in an organization.